Extracting linear and nonlinear quasinormal modes from black hole merger simulations: Quasinormal mode classification

 The perturbation of a Kerr BH spacetime can be decomposed in terms of spin-weighted \textit{spheroidal} harmonics $S_{\ell m}$, which are labeled by polar and azimuthal numbers $\ell$ and $m$, similar to spherical harmonics $Y_{\ell m}$~\cite{Teukolsky:1973ha,Berti:2005gp}.
 For a nonrotating (Schwarzschild) BH, the spin-weighted spheroidal harmonics $S_{\ell m}$ reduce to the spin-weighted spherical harmonics $Y_{\ell m}$, but the two are different in general.
 In particular, $S_{\ell_1 m_1}$ is not orthogonal to $Y_{\ell_2 m_2}$ as long as $m_1 = m_2$, even if $\ell_1 \neq \ell_2$.

 In NR, GWs are usually extracted using a spin-weighted spherical harmonic decomposition~\cite{Boyle:2019kee}.
-While we still expect to see the $\ell{,}m{,}n$ Kerr modes in the $\ell{,}m$ harmonic because $S_{\ell_1 m_1}$ overlaps the most with $Y_{\ell_2 m_2}$ if $\ell_1{,}m_1 = \ell_2{,}m_2$, Kerr modes belonging to a different set of $\ell^\prime{,}m^\prime$ values can get mixed into the $\ell m$ harmonic by various means.
+While we still expect to see the $\ell{,}m{,}n$ Kerr modes in the $\ell{,}m$ harmonic because $S_{\ell_1 m_1}$ overlaps the most with $Y_{\ell_2 m_2}$ if $\ell_1{,}m_1 = \ell_2{,}m_2$, Kerr modes belonging to a different set of $\ell^\prime{,}m^\prime$ values can get mixed into the $\ell{,}m$ harmonic by various means.

 In a given $\ell{,}m$ spherical harmonic, we expect to see a rich spectrum of different QNMs belonging to the following categories~\cite{Baibhav:2023clw}: \begin{itemize} \item ``Natural'' linear modes: the $\ell{,}m{,}0$ fundamental mode and the $\ell{,}m{,}n$ overtones with $n \geq 1$.
-These modes appear naturally in the $\ell{,}m$ harmonic, in the sense that their $\ell{,}m$ number are the same as the underlying harmonic. \item Spherical-spheroidal mixing modes: modes with indices $\ell^\prime{,}m{,}n$, $\ell^\prime \neq \ell$, mixed into the $\ell{,}m$ harmonic because $S_{\ell m}$ is not orthogonal to $Y_{\ell m}$~\cite{Berti:2005gp,Buonanno:2006ui,Kelly:2012nd,Berti:2014fga,Ma:2022wpv,Baibhav:2023clw}.
-These include modes with both positive and negative $m$. \item Quadratic modes: These modes arise due to nonlinear coupling between two linear modes, and are labeled as $\ell_1{,}m_1{,}n_1 \! \times \! \ell_2{,}m_2{,}n_2$.
+These modes appear naturally in the $\ell{,}m$ harmonic, in the sense that their $\ell{,}m$ number are the same as the underlying harmonic. \item Spherical-spheroidal mixing modes: modes with indices $\ell^\prime{,}m{,}n$, $\ell^\prime \neq \ell$, mixed into the $\ell{,}m$ harmonic because $S_{\ell m}$ is not orthogonal to $Y_{\ell m}$~\cite{Berti:2005gp,Buonanno:2006ui,Kelly:2012nd,Berti:2014fga,Ma:2022wpv,Baibhav:2023clw}. \item Quadratic modes: These modes arise due to nonlinear coupling between two linear modes, and are labeled as $\ell_1{,}m_1{,}n_1 \! \times \! \ell_2{,}m_2{,}n_2$.
 They are a direct consequence of the nonlinearity of Einstein's field equations, and their frequencies can be computed with second-order BH perturbation theory~\cite{Ioka:2007ak,Nakano:2007cj,London:2014cma}: